Ndzemdzela Langwa

-Ndzemdzela Langwa (born March 5, 1998), sometimes known as "Zoom" Langwa, is a Canadian soccer player who plays as a left-back for FC Palm City in the UAE Second Division League.
+Ndzemdzela Langwa (born March 5, 1998), sometimes known as "Zoom" Langwa, is a Canadian former soccer player.

 Early life

 Born in Ottawa, to parents of Cameroonian descent, he began playing soccer at age 3 with Goulbourn SC.
 In 2009, Langwa began playing at Ottawa South United.
 In 2012, he joined Toronto FC Academy, where he spent two seasons.
 In 2014, he returned to Ottawa South United for their U17 team in the OYSL.

 Club career

 Semi-pro

 Late in 2014, he played for the Cataraqui Clippers in League1 Ontario, before returning to Ottawa to play for the Ottawa Fury Academy's U19 team in 2014 and their Première Ligue de soccer du Québec side in 2015.
 In 2015 he switched academy programs again, this time joining Vancouver Whitecaps FC Academy.

 Italy

 In March 2017, after months of difficulty acquiring a visa, Langwa officially signed with Italian Serie C club Triestina.
 He made his league debut on September 24, 2017 against Mestre.

 In January 2018, Langwa was loaned to Serie D side Palmese until the end of the season.